tamannaBithy/candle-shop/README.md

 * React reveal - for animation
 * React Typist
 * React Rating
+* React Googlebutton
-* Sweetalert - for modal
+* Sweetalert2 - for modal
 * Fontawesome
 * Google-font
 * Firebase-authentication system!
 * Mongo-db
 * Axios
+* Material Ui

 #### & what can you do with this site ? ####
 * you can visit the website pages's without reloading